How to Clean Your Herb Grinder

 Chemical Cleaning Agents

-Cleaning Weed Residue with Hydrogen Peroxide
+Cleaning Herb Residue with Hydrogen Peroxide

-Here's how to do it:
+Here's how to use it:

 1. Disassemble your grinder.